The-OpenROAD-Project/ORAssistant/evaluation/human_evaluation/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](../../LICENSE) file for details.